-By including the Seam Servlet module in your web application (and performing the necessary listener configuration for pre-Servlet 3.0 environments), the servlet lifecycle events will be propagated to the CDI event bus so you can observe them using observer methods on CDI beans.
-Seam Servlet also fires additional lifecycle events not offered by the Servlet API, such as when the response is initialized and destroyed.
+By including the Solder module in your web application (and performing the necessary listener configuration for pre-Servlet 3.0 environments), the servlet lifecycle events will be propagated to the CDI event bus so you can observe them using observer methods on CDI beans.
+Solder also fires additional lifecycle events not offered by the Servlet API, such as when the response is initialized and destroyed.

-24.1.
+20.1.
 Servlet context lifecycle events

 This category of events corresponds to the event receivers on the javax.servlet.ServletContextListener interface.
-The event propagated is а javax.servlet.ServletContext (not a javax.servlet.ServletContextEvent, since the ServletContext is the only relevant information this event provides).
+The event propagated javax.servlet.ServletContext (not a javax.servlet.ServletContextEvent, Since the ServletContext is the only relevant information this event provides).

-There are two qualifiers provided in the org.jboss.seam.servlet.event package (@Initialized and @Destroyed) that can be used to observe a specific lifecycle phase of the servlet context.
+There are two qualifiers provided in the org.jboss.solder.servlet.event package (@Initialized and @Destroyed) that can be used to observe a specific lifecycle phase of the servlet context.